 Steve Tombs published the above titled paper in April 2016 arguing that various government policies (including austerity) had severely reduced the effectiveness of much inspection and enforcement.
 If correct, this might have have been one of the underlying cause of the Grenfell Tower disaster.

-National Audit Office Report
+National Audit Office & Public Accounts Committee Reports

 The Red Tape Initiative - Planning for Post-Brexit Deregulation